saraNasser4/postify/README.md

 ## Getting Started

-First, I started with build the app and adding the necessary dependencies.
+First, I started with building the app and adding the necessary dependencies.

 ### Adding Auth.js